First-Iraqi-Bank/fib-ios-sdk/README.md

 func cancelPayment(paymentID: String)
 ```

-you call this one when you want cancel a specisic payment.
+you call this one when you want to cancel a specific payment.

 `PayWithFIBView` has an instance of `UIButton` which you can customize for example like that: